Alexander Ludwig: Career

 Ludwig began his career at the age of nine when he featured in a Harry Potter toy commercial, a job that enabled him to sign on with an agent and obtain more commercial work.
 Later he was cast in movies such as Air Bud: World Pup (2000), MXP: Most Extreme Primate (2003), Scary Godmother: The Revenge of Jimmy (2005), Eve and the Fire Horse (2005), The Sandlot: Heading Home (2007).

 In addition to cinema, Ludwig has also worked in television.
 He has performed in movies made for television, such as A Little Thing Called Murder (2006), and television series such as The Dead Zone.
 Ludwig obtained his leading role in The Seeker: The Dark Is Rising (2007) after a "gruelling audition process."
 By his count, he had 16 auditions before being cast.

 Ludwig was in Grown Ups 2 with Adam Sandler.

-Ludwig's next lead role came in the part of Seth – one half of a teenage, alien brother-sister duo – in the film production of Race to Witch Mountain (2009), also starring Dwayne Johnson, the wrestler-turned-actor.
+Ludwig's next lead role came in the part of Seth – one half of a teenage, alien brother-sister duo – in the film production of Race to Witch Mountain (2009), also starring Dwayne Johnson.
 Seth is the part originated by Ike Eisenmann in the 1975 original, Escape to Witch Mountain.
 The film opened at number one at the box office the weekend that it premiered, with receipts estimated at $25 million.
 Despite his early casting success with The Seeker, Ludwig indicated in an interview that it was his intention to attend university.
 In another interview, the actor said that the most challenging thing about filming The Seeker was trying "to juggle school while filming."
 He stated: "My school wasn't used to it, and I wasn't used to it.
 It was the most amazing experience, but it was really hard."